 - The recruitment process is likely to involve a technical interview.
 Read our article on technical interviews to find out what these involve and how you can tackle them.

 - If you'd like to find out what your salary might look like, take a look at our article on how much you might earn in science on our TARGETcareers website.

 To become a geneticist, you will need to have a degree.
 Relevant life science degrees include biomedical science, biology, microbiology, genetics and biochemistry.
 It’s also common for you to need a postgraduate qualification, such as a masters degree.
 A PhD can also be useful and may even be necessary, especially if you want to lead your own research projects or become a university lecturer.
-Read our article on scientific postgraduate study to explore your different options and visit the science section of TARGETpostgrad for lots more advice.
+Read our article on scientific postgraduate study to explore your different options.

 Research work, hospital laboratory placements and experience gained using relevant scientific and analytical techniques can be particularly helpful in landing a graduate job.